godrix/makeicon/README.md

 </h1>

-> Automates the generation of mobile assets.
-Automatically generates screen images for send to stores.
+> Automate the creation of icons for your mobile applications

 ## 💻 Usage